GOT A QUESTION? HERE'S YOUR ANSWER...

 Do I need to have insurance?

 If you're taking anything you'd rather not live without we recommend basic travel and contents insurance - just like you were going on holiday.
-Our event insurance doesn't cover individual accidents or belongings and when you're around the water there's always a chance of damage.
+Our event insurance doesn't cover our riders, individual accidents or belongings and when you're around the water there's always a chance of damage.

 Who can I contact in case of emergency?